The Best Weekend Getaway Destinations in Kenya

 Where to Stay in Nanyuki:

-- Budget Picks: Loldaiga Edge Lodge, Peaks Hotel, Anka Resort, Falcon Heights hotel.
+- Budget Picks: Daigas Edge Lodge, Peaks Hotel, Anka Resort, Falcon Heights Hotel.

 - Hotels: Soames, Maiyan Resort, Fairmont Mt.Kenya Safari Club, Serena Sweetwaters Camp, Le Rustique, Sportman’s Arms, Mutara Camp